 Some people use the slang-term “love drug”, but apart on some positive influence on the libido, Phenethylamine is not a genuine aphrodisiac.

 The key solution is again either reduction of the dosage or stacking the nootropic pack with some Aniracetam.
-People who have clinical psychiatric mood disturbances, in particular Seasonal Affective Disorder (SAD) and, especially, Bipolar disorder with Hypomania of first or second degree, should avoid using Phenethylamine because of possibility of rapid onset of full-scaled hypomania, sometimes with psychotic symptoms.
-Combined use with strong dopaminergics may produce effects ranging from unpleasant to hazardous and is not recommended.
+People who have clinical psychiatric mood disturbances, in particular, Seasonal Affective Disorder (SAD) and, especially, Bipolar disorder with Hypomania of the first or second degree, should avoid using Phenethylamine because of the possibility of rapid onset of full-scaled hypomania, sometimes with psychotic symptoms.
+Combined use with strong dopaminergic may produce effects ranging from unpleasant to hazardous and is not recommended.

-One of the most strong advantages of Phenethylamine that it doesn’t call psychological dependence (having an unhealthy preoccupation with the drug, the future intake as well as its possession) or physical (craving, tremors, palpitation, somatic depression, insomnia or hypersomnia etc.) which may be seen with some amphetamines and other dedicated dopaminergics.
+One of the most strong advantages of Phenethylamine that it doesn’t call psychological dependence (having an unhealthy preoccupation with the drug, the future intake as well as its possession) or physical (craving, tremors, palpitation, somatic depression, insomnia or hypersomnia, etc.) which may be seen with some amphetamines and other dedicated dopaminergic.

-FDA (Food and Drug Administration), US basic agency for assigning a legal status to food and drugs, doesn’t disprove of manufacturing and selling of Phenethylamine, but demands appropriate marketing of it as “dietary supplement”, with other restrictions in the rhetoric’s.
+FDA (Food and Drug Administration), U.S. basic agency for assigning a legal status to food and drugs, doesn’t disprove of manufacturing and selling of Phenethylamine, but demands appropriate marketing of it as “dietary supplement”, with other restrictions in the rhetoric.

-Stimulatory effect coupled with increase in mood have relevance on such mental functions as memory, memory recall, learning, increased attention coupled with stronger focus, more powerful drive for the usage of the mind, including the intellect are the main beneficial hallmarks of this nootropic.
+Stimulatory effect coupled with an increase in mood has relevance on such mental functions as memory, memory recall, learning, increased attention coupled with stronger focus, a more powerful drive for the usage of the mind, including the intellect is the main beneficial hallmarks of this nootropic.

-The combination of increased stimulation and mental-performance improvement with mood boosting makes Phenethylamine a more ‘wholesome’ substance that, by having a dualistic action, promotes function of the higher mind such as enthusiasm, greater curiosity, empathy and energy to keep the user mentally stronger for any sustained effort.
+The combination of increased stimulation and mental-performance improvement with mood-boosting makes Phenethylamine a more ‘wholesome’ substance that, by having a dualistic action, promotes the function of the higher mind such as enthusiasm, greater curiosity, empathy and energy to keep the user mentally stronger for any sustained effort.